simonkrenger/iperf3_exporter/README.md

 The iPerf3 exporter needs to be passed the target as a parameter, this can be done with relabelling.
 Optional: pass the port that the target iperf3 server is lisenting on as the "port" parameter.
+Optional: Set the number of parallel client streams to run as the "parallel" parameter.

 Example config:
 ```yml